White Mulberry: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 Side Effects of White Mulberry

 When used in moderation, white mulberry is usually regarded as safe for ingestion.
 However, some people could encounter minor side effects, such as gastrointestinal issues like gas, bloating, diarrhea, or constipation.
-Rarely, allergic responses including skin rashes, itching, or breathing problems can develop.
+Rarely, allergic responses including rashes, itching, or breathing problems can develop.
 If you develop any of these symptoms, stop using the supplement right away and seek medical advice.

 Skin allergy.